Generalized Fermat's principle and Snell's law for cone structures and applications: Introduction

 where $ \dot{\gamma}(\tau^-)^{\perp_{\C^1}} $ and $ \dot{\gamma}(\tau^+)^{\perp_{\C^2}} $ are the hyperplanes tangent to the cone structures $ \C^1 $ and $ \C^2 $ along the incident and refracted directions, respectively, at $ \gamma(\tau) \in \eta $. \end{quote} Snell's formula applies whenever it is well defined, that is, when both an incident and a refracted trajectory actually exist.
 It can also be explicitly expressed in coordinates (Equation~\eqref{eq:snell_coord}) and, as expected, it reduces to the Finslerian version found in \cite{MP23} in the time-independent case (Equation~\eqref{eq:snell_natural}) and to the classical formula in the isotropic Euclidean space (see Example~\ref{ex:classical_laws}).
 The generalized law of reflection (Corollary~\ref{thm:reflection}) is also obtained as a direct consequence of Fermat's principle when the wave is forced to return to the first medium after hitting the interface---in fact, it will be seen as a particular case of Snell's law.
 Naturally, the relativistic and Finslerian versions of Fermat's principle are also recovered from this general formulation when both cone structures match at the interface.

 Once Snell's law is established, the next goal is to study in detail the existence and uniqueness of its solutions.
 Since this law only operates at the level of the tangent space $ T_pQ $, where $ p \in \eta $ is the point where $ \gamma $ meets the interface, we can disregard the global trajectory, fix an incident direction and focus on the refracted directions we can obtain.
 Theorem~\ref{thm:existence_refraction} lists all possible scenarios, depending on the incident direction and the causal character of $ T_p\eta $ with respect to $ \C^2 $.
 The analogous result for the law of reflection is provided in Corollary~\ref{thm:existence_reflection}.
 In most natural situations, there is a unique refraction and reflection.
 However, this general framework allows for every other combination: reflection without refraction, refraction without reflection, cases where neither exists, or even situations where the refracted direction is not univocally determined.
 Some of these cases lead to particularly interesting phenomena, which are studied separately: the total reflection (see \S~\ref{subsec:total_reflection}) and the double refraction (see \S~\ref{subsec:double_refraction}).
-Additionally, there are exceptional solutions to Snell’s law and the law of reflection that do not satisfy the hypotheses of Fermat’s principle and, therefore, are not guaranteed to make the arrival time critical.
-As such, they are not considered proper refracted or reflected directions, but they are still listed in Remarks~\ref{rem:exceptional} and \ref{rem:exceptional_reflection}, respectively, for completeness.